You are here

 You can find out about our most recently published surveys below.

-This survey collected the experiences of over 20,000 women who had a live birth in early 2015.
-It follows an earlier survey carried out in 2013.
+This survey looked at the experiences of women who had a live birth in early 2019.
+We found that:

 Published: November 2015